mvatanya/flask-cafe/README.md

 # flask-cafe

-This is a Flask for managing cafes and users
+This is a Flask for managing cafes and users.

 Starter code is provided by Rithm School.

 ### Key learnings;